survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ## Verifying that `--env` Works

 Webpack configuration is able to receive the value of `--env` if the configuration is defined within a function.

+{pagebreak}

 To check that the correct environment is passed, adjust the configuration as follows:

 **webpack.config.js**